 and this is what we are looking at.
 Our original experiment is still there as it was on the Training experiment tab.
 Note there are two new modules in blue, “Web service input” and “Web service output” which represent the data format that will flow into and out of the web service we are creating.
-The Web service input will use the same fields as the input to the module it is connected to in this case what flows into the top metadata module.
+The Web service input will use the same fields as the input to the module it is connected to, in this case what flows into the top metadata module.

-While the wizard has done a basic job of placing where the input and outputs on our predictive experiment it is not perfect.
-The data flowing through feed 1 in the above diagram contains our label (ArrDel15) which is what we are trying to predict.
-While this is valid for training we shouldn’t have it here so we can eliminate it by moving the Web service input to connect with the score model module and adding a ‘Select columns in a Dataset’ module as shown:
+While the wizard has done a basic job of placing where the input and outputs on our predictive experiment are, it is not perfect.
+The data flowing through 'feed 1' in the above diagram contains our label (HasDiabetes) which is what we are trying to predict.
+While this is valid for training we shouldn’t have it here.

+First we flip the toggle switch to experiment mode at the bottom of the experiment.
+Then we can more clearly see what is going on.
+Now we can reconnect the Web service input to connect with the score model module and adding a ‘Select columns in a Dataset’ module as shown: